 We’ve had many wonderful tour guides in Italy, and Ricardo is definitely near the top of the list: his detailed knowledge about the neighborhood gave our Trastevere food tour depth that wouldn’t have existed in the hands of a less passionate guide.

-In addition to our food stops, we learned about the history of Tiber Island, ducked into the Basilica di Santa Maria in Trastevere’s main piazza and learned about what makes the basilica unique (hint: among other things, its mosaics include one of the world’s only images of Mary breastfeeding baby Jesus), visited a gorgeous musical instrument shop, and discovered beautiful, quiet streets.
+In addition to our food stops, we learned about the history of Tiber Island, ducked into the Basilica di Santa Maria in Trastevere’s main piazza, and learned about what makes the basilica unique (hint: among other things, its mosaics include one of the world’s only images of Mary breastfeeding baby Jesus), busted some Italian food myths, visited a gorgeous musical instrument shop, and discovered beautiful, quiet streets.

 We also chatted about historical details regarding the neighborhood of Trastevere and Rome as a whole–like why the Roman dialect is primarily spoken in areas outside the city center these days and the effects of Trastevere’s growing popularity.